Chimacum Middle School Eagles!

 As of November 19, 2004 Al is a National Board Certified Teacher (NBCT) Early Adolescent (ages 11-15) Generalist!
 Al received his certification from the National Board for Professional Teaching Standards (NBPTS) after two years of hard work putting together portfolios, collecting student work, videotaping himself working with students, using student writing samples to better help students, reflecting on his practices and taking a battery of tests at a certified testing center for professionals.
 This school year, 2004-05, Al continues to be part of the middle school's School Improvement Team and also attends training as the middle school implements the Connected Mathematics Project.
 Al is relieved to finally reach his goal of National Board certification while continuing to be a contributing member of his school.

 The 2004-05 year has proven challenging on many fronts.
 Luckily, Al has finished the National Board process because that year he barely had any time to work on his professional development!
 He has fallen behind on his reading and spends a lot of time at school.
 His typical day finds him arriving at school anywhere from 6:45am to 7am and he doesn't get home until after 6pm on some days and after 5pm on most days!
-Having to learn and prepare the new CMP math program (visit the Math Section) is taking a lot of time, but so is preparing language arts lessons and projects that help students improve their reading and writing.
+Having to learn and prepare the new CMP math program (visit the Math Section) takes a lot of time, but so is preparing language arts lessons and projects that help students improve their reading and writing.
 Even though he has taught only science to 6th graders for the last three years, preparing his science projects still takes time and on top of that he has to prepare social studies lessons and projects as well as coming up with topics for his exploratory after his class is done with Student Tech Corps!
 The 6th grade team is planning to try a different model for the 2005-06 school year to lessen their loads so they can do a better job and be more efficient.

 Al has attended an NCOSP class on using essential questioning strategies to best help students activate prior knowledge and get the most out of their learning experiences.
 Al also attended a class on using the science WASL to create small, WASL-like tests, called WASLitos, to best prepare his 6th graders for the 8th grade science WASL.
 Al took his water quality project and created a WASLito for his students!
 His WASLito was based on an earlier released WASL test item, the Buggle Gum Scenario.
 Al continues to attend the great NCOSP trainings to become a better science teacher.
 Al has been working with his district and building administrators to improve the 6th grade science program.
 The plan was to add the 6th grade to the district's Science FOSS kit cooperative.
 Al met with another group of science teachers who have been working diligently at seeing where the state science Grade Level Expectations (GLE's) align to the FOSS kits.
 After getting to work with two kits, Al learned from those teachers why FOSS probably wouldn't be the best fit for Chimacum.
 The NCOSP lesson study group Al is working with is studying their work with the Carolina STC/MS science kits and those kits seem a better fit for Chimacum, so Al piloted one kit and was hoping to get it purchased for the 6th grade for the 2005-06 school year.
 The school bought the kit so 6th graders are able to learn physical science using the Energy, Machines, and Motion.